Australia

 Co-curricular

-Students are encouraged to get involved in JCU cultural, sporting and recreational activities and students receive a stipend to join the JCU student association.
+Students are encouraged to get involved in JCU cultural, sporting and recreational activities and students receive a stipend for associated costs.
 Common weekend trips are Mission Beach, Cairns, Daintree Rainforest, Hinchinbrook Island, Whitsunday Islands, and the Great Barrier Reef.
 The JCU Office of International Affairs has a variety of excursions and programs for which students can sign up.

-Keeping in mind that Australia is nearly as large as the continental United States and that there are long distances between destinations, students should plan to arrive early if they wish to travel throughout Australia or schedule such trips immediately after exams.
+Keeping in mind that Australia is nearly as large as the continental United States and that there are long distances between destinations.
+Students are strongly advised to plan longer trips within Australia after exams but within their visa validity period.

 Housing